tizzo/probo.ci/docs/build.md

 When the build runs, your source code for the commit that triggered the build is automatically available to you in the `$SRC_DIR` directory inside the container.

+### Assets and Steps
+The .probo.yaml is split into a section for 'assets' and a section for 'steps'.

 ### Available variables:

 - `$SRC_DIR` : The filepath which contains the code from your pull request.